CatherineTrevor/gothenburg-netball/README.md

 [**Tablet devide wireframe](assets/images/wireframe-tablet.pdf)
 [**Desktop device wireframe](assets/images/wireframe-desktop.pdf)

-The wireframes demonstrate the responsive of the site on each device size, as well as the white space applied throughout the create a clean, simple structure which does not overload the user.
+The wireframes were created using [Balsamiq](http://www.balsamiq.com) and demonstrate the responsive of the site on each device size, as well as the white space applied throughout the create a clean, simple structure which does not overload the user.
 The site presents the user with the information they are looking for, in a simple and logical manner.

 ## Surface
 ### Typography: